NonProjects/tgbox/docs/basis.rst

     ``FILEKEY`` is a *LocalBox*-only field.
 It will be non-empty if you imported ``DecryptedRemoteBoxFile`` from other's *RemoteBox*.
 In this case *FILEKEY* will be encrypted with ``MainKey`` of the recipient *Box*.

 .. note::
-    We pack file attributes into metadata.
-Its size defined in the ``defaults.METADATA_MAX`` variable.
-While by default its limited to 1MB, it can be increased up to 256^3-1 bytes.
-Started from the v1.0 metadata attributes by itself doesn't have any limit (except FILE_PATH, its limit is 4KiB) and even for *CATTRS*.
-Just together they shouldn't be more than *METADATA_MAX*.
-Details about how we pack them in :doc:`remotebox`
+   We pack file attributes into the *metadata*.
+The max metadata bytelength is defined in the ``defaults.METADATA_MAX`` variable.
+By default *METADATA_MAX* is limited to 1MB, however, it can be increased up to 256^3-1 bytes (16MiB).
+Prior to v1.0 attributes have had own limits, but this isn't the case for the new version.
+Started from the v1.0 only ``FILE_PATH`` have separate limit defined in the ``defaults.FILE_PATH_MAX``, - 4096 bytes by default.
+Packed file attributes bytelength **shouldn't** be more than *METADATA_MAX*.
+See also :doc:`remotebox`.

 Versioning
 ----------